-In addition, for properties that are available for rent/lease, the facility manager, in association with the appropriate Department Chairperson, Dean, or Director.
-The amount of facility use fees will be based on the type of space, the length of usage, and the competitive market rates for comparable square footage.
+In addition, for properties that are available for rent/lease, the facility manager, in association with the appropriate department chairperson, dean, or director, will establish facility use fees.
+Facility use fees are based on the type of space, the length of usage, and the competitive market rates for comparable square footage.
 An estimate of fees/costs will be provided to all requesters prior to the event.

 All fees and rates shall be presented for approval to the MTSU Vice President Council and will be reviewed and adjusted annually prior to the start of the fiscal year.

 A. Fee Definitions and Amounts.
-The following fees, which are defined below, may be assessed to users of MTSU property and/or facilities.
+The following fees, defined below, may be assessed to users of MTSU property and/or facilities.

-2. Facility Use Fee.
-A room occupancy fee (i.e., rental or lease rate).
-The amount of these fees are set forth on the Event Coordination website.
+2. Rental.
+A room user fee (i.e., occupancy or lease rate).
+The amount of these fees is set forth on the Event Coordination website.
 Only external events are subject to these costs.

-C. Additional Services.
-In addition, users who require additional services shall use services provided by MTSU or its affiliates, unless written permission is granted in advance not to do so.
+B. Additional Services.
+Users who require additional services shall use services provided by MTSU, unless written permission is granted in advance.
 Absent such written permission, outside services are absolutely prohibited.
-These services include, but are not limited to: production services, custodial services, grounds services, University Police, and parking services.
-The user will be required to execute a separate agreement applying to this use and shall pay the fees and costs associated with such services.
-A schedule of fees for certain commonly-used services is provided on the Event Coordination Forms website.
+These services include, but are not limited to, production services, custodial services, grounds services, University Police, and parking services.
+The user may be required to execute a separate agreement applying to this use and shall pay the fees and costs associated with such services.
+A schedule of fees for certain commonly used services is provided on the Event Coordination website.

-E. Food Service.
-Food and catering shall be permitted for all event type definitions and is subject to the provisions of Policy 661 Purchasing of Meals and Refreshments for Both on and Off-Campus and Policy 662 Food Service Self Catered or Off-Campus Vendor.
+C. Food Service.
+Food and catering shall be permitted for all event type definitions and is subject to the provisions of Policy 661 Food and Beverages.

 E. Payment of Fees.
-Unless stated otherwise on the Event Coordination Forms website, the following shall apply to all fee payments under this policy:
+Unless stated otherwise on the Event Coordination website, the following shall apply to all fee payments under this policy:

-1. University Sponsored, Related, and Co-sponsored Events.
+1. Sponsored and co-sponsored events.
 The MTSU department/organization sponsoring the event/activity will accept responsibility for all applicable fees.
 A security deposit to ensure fiscal responsibility will be required by the facility manager utilizing these general guidelines.

 a.
-Estimated support services charges under fifty dollars ($50.00) are due at receipt of confirmation to hold reservation and are non-refundable.
+Estimated direct cost charges under fifty dollars ($50.00) are due at receipt of confirmation to hold reservation and are non-refundable.

 b.
-Estimated support services charges under five hundred dollars ($500.00) require a non-refundable reservation deposit of fifty dollars ($50.00) due at receipt of confirmation to hold reservation.
+Estimated direct cost charges under five hundred dollars ($500.00) require a non-refundable reservation deposit of fifty dollars ($50.00) due at receipt of confirmation to hold reservation.

 c.
-Estimated support services charges more than five hundred dollars ($500.00) require a non-refundable reservation deposit of ten percent (10%) of charges due at receipt of confirmation to hold reservation.
+Estimated direct cost charges more than five hundred dollars ($500.00) require a non-refundable reservation deposit of ten percent (10%) of charges due at receipt of confirmation to hold reservation.

-2. Non-University/External Events.
+2. External Events.
 A non-refundable ten percent (10%) deposit is required at receipt of confirmation to hold the reservation.
-All user fees, estimated support services fees, and administrative fees must be paid prior to the beginning of the event.
+All user fees, estimated direct costs, and administrative fees must be paid prior to the beginning of the event.

 VIII.
 Insurance and Bonds

-1. Any literature that is distributed or sold and any advertisement shall comply with all applicable local, state, and federal laws and regulations, as well as the rules and policies of MTSU.
+1. Any digital asset or literature that is distributed or sold and any advertisement shall comply with all applicable local, state, and federal laws and regulations as well as the rules and policies of MTSU.
 Advertising placements must be approved or created by the Division of Marketing and Communications before the ad is submitted for placement.

-2. No obscene literature or material, as defined by law, shall be distributed on any property owned or used by MTSU;
+2. No obscene literature or material, as defined by law, shall be distributed on any property owned or leased by MTSU.

-4. No literature, advertising material, or other printed matter shall be distributed in the following locations:
+4. Non-MTSU-related literature, advertising material, or other printed matter shall not be distributed in the following locations:

 a.
-Classrooms, library, or other academic building or facilities;
+Classrooms, library, or other academic buildings or facilities.

 d.
-By placing it on vehicles parked on the MTSU campus; or
+Placing flyers on vehicles parked on the MTSU campus.

 e.
-By affixing it to utility poles, trees, walls, buildings, sidewalks, streets, or other objects on campus, unless as part of an officially sanctioned University event or activity.
+Utility poles, trees, walls, buildings, sidewalks, streets, or other objects on campus, unless as part of an officially sanctioned University event or activity.

-This shall not restrict a faculty member from distributing within the classroom non-commercial material related to the particular course or subject matter.
+This shall not restrict a faculty or staff member from distributing within the classroom non-commercial material related to the particular course or subject matter or to MTSU generally.

-5. Upon approval of an application to use MTSU property and/or facilities, MTSU will permit the sale or distribution of literature, non-commercial solicitations, or advertising in designated locations within the lobbies or other general use areas of the above-noted buildings or other campus facilities designated for placement of literature for distribution or sale for the duration of a contractual agreement.
+5. MTSU will permit the sale or distribution of literature, non-commercial solicitations, or advertising in designated locations within the lobbies or other campus facilities designated for placement of literature for distribution or sale for the duration of a contractual agreement.

-6. MTSU shall have the right to terminate the distribution or sale of literature by any group, organization, or individual that violates the provisions of this policy.
+6. MTSU shall have the right to terminate the distribution or sale of literature by anyone that violates the provisions of this policy.

+B. Solicitations.
 Unless otherwise provided, solicitation for the purpose of entering or consummating a commercial transaction on any property owned or used by MTSU is prohibited.
-Solicitation for other than a commercial purpose is prohibited unless expressly provided for by MTSU policy or approved by the President or designee.
+Solicitation for other than a commercial purpose is prohibited unless expressly provided for by MTSU policy or approved by the president or designee.

 1. General Requirements: